 What is sensitive data?

-• Citizenship or immigration status
+- Citizenship or immigration status.

-• Mental or physical health diagnoses
+- Mental or physical health information and diagnoses.

-• Data regarding a person’s sexual orientation
+- Data regarding a person’s sexual orientation.

 Here are a few examples to illustrate this: